 11. AMF sends response to UDCF.

-12. UDCF sends the data request to UE, UE performs data collection as defined in RAN1 and RAN2, UE reports the collected data to UDCF if the reporting condition is fullfilled.
-The data collection and reporting between UE and UDCF is via a UP based signalling, it is proposed to use HTTP protocol in this release.
-The details of data collection and reporting procedure between UDCF and UE are described in clause 6.x.3.3..
+12. UDCF sends the data request to UE, which includes the event ID, reporting info.
+UE performs data collection as defined in RAN1 and RAN2, UE reports the collected data to UDCF if the reporting condition is fullfilled.
+The data collection and reporting between UE and UDCF is via a UP based signalling, e.g., HTTP protocol in this release.
+The details of data collection and reporting procedure between UDCF and UE are described in clause 6.x.3.3.
 The security about the interaction between UE and UDCF will be determined in SA3.

 13. UDCF reports the UE data received in step 12 to DCCF.